-Our advisor, Moody National Advisor II, LLC, supervises and manages our day-to-day operations and selects our real property investments and real estate-related investments, subject to the oversight by our board of directors.
+Our advisor, Moody National Advisor II, LLC, supervises and manages our day-to-day operations and selects our real property investments and real estate-related investments, subject to the oversight of our board of directors.
 Our advisor also provides marketing, sales and client services on our behalf.
 Our advisor was formed in July 2014 and is indirectly owned by our sponsor.
 Brett C. Moody, the Chairman of our board of directors and our Chief Executive Officer and President, also serves as the Chief Executive Officer of our sponsor and our advisor.
 All of our officers and directors, other than our independent directors, are officers of our advisor and serve, and may serve in the future, other affiliates of our advisor.

-We and our operating partnership have entered into the advisory agreement with our advisor, which has a one-year term expiring January 20, 2020, subject to an unlimited number of successive one-year renewals upon mutual consent of the parties.
-Our charter provides that a majority of the independent directors may terminate the advisory agreement without cause or penalty on 60 days' written notice and that we may terminate the advisory agreement immediately for fraud, criminal conduct, misconduct or negligent breach of fiduciary duty by our advisor, a material breach of the advisory agreement by our advisor or upon the bankruptcy of our advisor.
+We and our operating partnership have entered into the advisory agreement with our advisor, the current one-year term of which expires on January 20, 2021, subject to an unlimited number of successive one-year renewals upon mutual consent of the parties.
+A majority of the independent directors may terminate the advisory agreement without cause or penalty on 60 days' written notice and we may terminate the advisory agreement immediately for fraud, criminal conduct, misconduct or negligent breach of fiduciary duty by our advisor, a material breach of the advisory agreement by our advisor or upon the bankruptcy of our advisor.
 Services provided by the advisor under the terms of the advisory agreement include the following: